-I’m here to share with you how I do it in my classroom and some tips and ticks I have learned to make it go smoothly!
+I’m here to share with you how I do it in my classroom with 18 kids and some tips and tricks I have learned to make it go smoothly!

-The first thing I do about three weeks before is put up a sign up sheet so parents can sign up to bring in materials we need to make our gingerbread houses.
+After three weeks before Gingerbread Week, I display a sign up sheet so parents can sign up to bring in materials we need to make our gingerbread houses.
 I brought in Peep marshmallow trees I found at Target.
 I hope they have them again next year!
 They were a fun addition to our gingerbread houses this year!
 You can grab editable sign in sheets and parent reminder notes in my Gingerbread Centers Math, Literacy, and More Pack.

-The morning we are going to make the milk carton gingerbread houses, I set up everything we will need.
+On the morning when we are going to make the milk carton gingerbread houses, I set up everything we will need.
 If you prep everything BEFORE the activity, it will go smoothly.
 That is my biggest classroom management technique, always having things prepared and ready to go.

 Do you see why the kids and I LOVE making milk carton gingerbread houses?
-It is a blast and it AMAZING fine motor work too!
+It is a blast and its AMAZING fine motor work too!